-Ofgem does not provide a list of persons who are qualified to complete the Independent Report on Metering Arrangements (IRMA).
-As a starting point though, you may wish to consult with your installer, meter provider or system designer as one of these may be able to assist.
-Bodies which may be able to provide lists of individuals whom they assert to be competent, independent and adequately insured include the Building & Engineering Services Association (B&ES) [Martina Stocker; martina.stocker@b-es.org; 020 7313 4933] and GASTEC at CRE [01242 677877].
+Ofgem does not provide a list of persons who are qualified to complete the Independent Metering Report (IMR).
+As a starting point, you may wish to consult with your installer, meter provider or system designer as one of these may be able to assist.
+The Building & Engineering Services Association (B&ES) [Martina Stocker; martina.stocker@b-es.org; 020 7313 4933] may be able to provide lists of individuals who they assert to be competent, independent and adequately insured.
 Other lists may also be available.

-The competency criteria for the 'competent person' Ofgem recommend write this report for an applicant can be found in Chapter Seven, Volume One of DETI's Guidance document.
+The competency criteria for the 'competent person' Ofgem recommend write this report for an applicant can be found in Chapter Seven, Volume One, paragraphs 7.97 - 7.104 of our Guidance document.